-How the Flawed Lending Process affects you >>
+How the Flawed Lending Process effects you >>

 As you can probably now appreciate, there is much more to arranging finance than providing the bank with information in the expectation that it will reach the correct decision.
 Do not be fooled by 'advisors' who tell you that all you have to do to improve your chances of success is to put forward the right information.
-That is a reliable sign that they do not fully understand what they are dealing with.
+That is a reliable sign that they do not understand what they are dealing with.

-The key thing is to be able to exert as much influence as possible over the lending decision; otherwise, there is a real risk that you will lose out as a direct result of the lending process, not necessarily through any fault of your own.
+You have to be able to exert as much influence as possible over the lending decision; otherwise, there is a real risk that you will sustain collateral damage as a direct result of this flawed process, not necessarily through any fault of your own.
 This could mean you receive inferior borrowing terms - restricted borrowing, higher costs, unnecessary or restrictive covenants, requests for more security - or even a refusal to lend.

-Unfortunately, by acting alone there is little you can do in practice to prevent the flawed lending process from working against you:
+Unfortunately, by acting alone there is little you can do in practice to prevent this flawed lending process from working against you: